-- An unqualified report was issued on the Authority's financial statements. - The audit did not disclose any noncompliance that is material in relation to the financial statements of the Authority. - The audit did not disclose any significant deficiencies or material weaknesses in the internal controls of the Authority. - The Authority was not subject to the single audit provisions of Federal OMB Circular A-133 and New Jersey's OMB Circular NJOMB 04-04 for 2011 as grant expenditures were less than the single audit thresholds of \$500,000 identified in the Circulars.
+- The Independent Auditors' Report expresses an unmodified opinion on the financial statements of the Authority. - There were no material weaknesses or significant deficiencies disclosed during the audit of the financial statements as reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the District which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - The Authority was not subject to the single audit provisions of Federal OMB Circular A-133 and New Jersey OMB's Circular 04-04 for the year ended December 31, 2013 as State grant expenditures were less than the single audit threshold of \$500,000 identified in the Circulars.